There and Back Again:

 Here’s the basic layout of the airport (FLL) and the general cruise terminal area.
 Keep in mind, the cruise port has several terminals; we won’t know our exact one until closer to the sailing date.

-Unlike in years past, JoCo Cruise is not arranging blocks of rooms at area hotels for our attendees this year.
+JoCo Cruise is not arranging blocks of rooms at area hotels for our attendees this year.
 In other words, there are no “official” JoCo Cruise hotels this year.
-You are more than welcome to organize amongst yourselves, share research on area hotel rates and availability, etc.; but JoCo Cruise will not be securing any “special rates” at any area hotels for JoCo Cruise 2020.
+You are more than welcome to organize amongst yourselves, share research on area hotel rates and availability, etc.; but JoCo Cruise will not be coordinating any “special rates” at any area hotels for JoCo Cruise 2023.

-If you’re looking for consensus on what hotels other attendees are staying at, we suggest joining and asking the fan-run Facebook group…
+If you’re looking for consensus on what hotels other attendees are staying at, we suggest checking the Roomate-seeker Forums and also joining and asking in the JoCo Cruise Discord and/or the fan-run Facebook group…

 BOARDING THE SHIP